ElSrJuez/notare/scratchpad/vision.md

   - Rounded rectangle effect.
   - Optional subtle underline.
 - Highlights stay **aesthetic, not neon**.
+- Marked phrases remain **inline** within the article (`<mark>` wrappers); we do not extract them to a separate list at this stage.
+The annotated HTML is later passed to the LLM so it can emphasize marked regions when generating the outline.

 ### Interaction Flow
 1. **Hover** → wave magnify effect.